quozd/awesome-dotnet/README.md

 * [Ocelot](https://github.com/ThreeMammals/Ocelot) - .NET core API Gateway
 * [CommandQuery](https://github.com/hlaueriksson/CommandQuery) - Command Query Separation for 🌐ASP.NET Core ⚡AWS Lambda ⚡Azure Functions ⚡Google Cloud Functions 🌐ASP.NET Web API 2
 * [Population.NET](https://github.com/Authentic199/Population.NET) - A .NET library allows clients to specify the exact fields they need, reducing unnecessary data transfer by avoiding the retrieval of all fields by default.
+* [Wissance.WebApiTookit](https://github.com/Wissance/WebApiToolkit) - A set of libraries and classes that simplify building REST APIs and gRPC services, reducing the amount of code to be written with even one line of code for a fully functional REST controller.

 ## Application Frameworks